Wurst-Imperium/WurstClient.net/wiki/How-to-Debug-Wurst-In-Eclipse/index.md

 ---
-title: Debugging Wurst in Eclipse
+title: How to Debug Wurst in Eclipse
 layout: wiki
 ---
 > **Notice:** This tutorial assumes that you are familiar with [Eclipse](http://www.eclipse.org/), [Git](https://windows.github.com/) and the [MCP](http://mcp.ocean-labs.de/).
 If you are not familiar with these applications, you will not be able to understand this tutorial.